Habtemariam-L/Agri_Food_CO2_Emission/README.md

 # Steps of the Analysis

-•	Jupyter notebooks and the Anaconda libraries manager were used for analysis.
+    Jupyter notebooks and the Anaconda libraries manager were used for analysis.

-•	Analysis has been conducted using Python along with the following libraries and modules:
+    Analysis has been conducted using Python along with the following libraries and modules:

-o	Pandas: For data manipulation and analysis.
+        Pandas: For data manipulation and analysis.

-o	NumPy: For numerical operations and array handling.
+        NumPy: For numerical operations and array handling.

-o	matplotlib: For creating visualizations.
+        matplotlib: For creating visualizations.

-o	seaborn: For statistical data visualization and enhancement of matplotlib plots.
+        seaborn: For statistical data visualization and enhancement of matplotlib plots.

-o	folium: For generating interactive maps.
+        folium: For generating interactive maps.

-o	statsmodels.api: For statistical models.
+        statsmodels.api: For statistical models.

-o	scikit-learn: For machine learning, including:
+        scikit-learn: For machine learning, including:

-	sklearn.model_selection: For splitting datasets.
+            sklearn.model_selection: For splitting datasets.

-	sklearn.linear_model: For linear regression.
+            sklearn.linear_model: For linear regression.

-	sklearn.metrics: For evaluating model performance.
+            sklearn.metrics: For evaluating model performance.

-•	Descriptive analyses have been conducted after importation of data.
+    Descriptive analyses have been conducted after importation of data.

+    Data consistency checks conducted:
+        Mixed type data
+        Missing data
+        Duplicates
-•	Data consistency checks conducted (mixed type data, missing data, duplicates and outliers have been identified and addressed accordingly).
+        Outliers have been identified and addressed accordingly.

+    Data wrangling conducted to:
+        Improve data integrity
-•	Data wrangling conducted to improve data integrity, new variables relevant for  the analysis created, standardized the dataset by excluding geographic areas with few data)
+        Create new variables relevant for the analysis Standardize the dataset by excluding geographic areas with few data

-•	Inconsistencies in naming of geographical areas in the dataset and JSON file were addressed.
+    Inconsistencies in naming of geographical areas in the dataset and JSON file were addressed.

-•	Geospatial analysis using a JSON file has been conducted.
+    Geospatial analysis using a JSON file has been conducted.

-•	Time series analysis has been conducted.
+    Time series analysis has been conducted.

-•	Supervised machine learning has been conducted.
+    Supervised machine learning has been conducted.

-•	Visual analysis was conducted using Tableau, and a storyboard was created to communicate the insights and findings.
+    Visual analysis was conducted using Tableau, and a storyboard was created to communicate the insights and findings.

 # Visualization